Newman and Wake’s 3rd down plays beat BC 27-24

 The teams were tied 17-all at halftime.

-On its first possession of the second half, BC coach Steve Addazio passed on a field goal attempt before the Eagles failed when Brown’s pass was picked off by Amari Henderson — his second of the game — on a fourth-and-3 at the Wake Forest 21.
+On BC’s first possession of the second half, Addazio passed on a field goal opportunity on a fourth-and-3 at the Wake Forest 21 and Brown’s pass was picked off by Amari Henderson — his second of the game.

 The Demon Deacons then marched 78 yards in a school record-tying drive of 20 plays, converting four third downs, before Nick Sciba kicked his second 22-yard field goal of the game, making it 20-17.